Thoracic Spine Arthritis

 -

-L5 S1 Or Lumbosacral Joint: What Is It And What Should You Be Wary Of?
+Exploring the Lumbosacral Joint: What Should You Be Wary Of?

 The L5 S1 joint, or the lumbosacral joint, is a critical joint.
 It lies between the lumbar segment of the spine and the auricular processes of the sacrum.
 The L5-S1 joint plays a vital role in transmitting the weight of the body via the sacrum and ilium downwards.
 The weight is distributed to the femur…